T3kton/docs/CONTRIBUTING.rst

 License Grant
 -------------

-Our project is licensed under the Apache-2.0.
-Any and all contributions will fall under this license.
-Your and your contribution will be held to the terms of the Apache-2.0 license.
+Our project is licensed under a combination of the the Apache-2.0 and MIT Licenses.
+Any and all contributions will fall under these licenses (depending on the component).
+Your and your contribution will be held to the terms of the relivent license.
 At some point in the future we may need to change Licenses, you are agreeing to allow us to change the License as needed to any other OSI Approved License.

+Thanks For all that you do to contrubute the the world of Open Source!